-CDEmu is a software suite used to emulate optical CD-ROM and DVD-ROM drives on Unix-like systems.
+CDEmu is a software suite used to emulate optical CD-ROM and DVD-ROM drives on Linux and Unix-like systems.
 Using CDEmu, we can easily mount various disk image formats, such as BIN, CUE, ISO, IMG, MDF and NRG etc., in Linux without having to write them in physical media.
 This can be helpful for playing certain types of Games which runs only from the optical drive.
-In this brief tutorial, we are going to see how to install CDEmu and create virtual CD ad DVD drives using CDEmu on Linux from command line as well as graphical mode.
+In this brief tutorial, we are going to see how to install CDEmu and create virtual CD and DVD drives using CDEmu on Linux from command line as well as graphical mode.

 CDEmu consists of the following components:

 - VHBA (Virtual HBA) - A kernel module implementing a virtual drive-controller.

 - libMirage - A software library for interpreting optical disc images.

 - CDEmu daemon - A userspace daemon that receives SCSI commands from kernel module and processes them, passing the requested data back to the kernel.